LleeMcD/PyBer_Analysis/README.md

 ![Fig6Total_Rides_by_City_Type](https://github.com/LleeMcD/PyBer_Analysis/blob/main/analysis/Fig6.png)
 ![Fig7Percentage_Total_Drivers_by_City_Type](https://github.com/LleeMcD/PyBer_Analysis/blob/main/analysis/Fig7.png)
 ![Fig8-Pyber_Challenge](https://github.com/LleeMcD/PyBer_Analysis/blob/main/analysis/Fig8_PyBer_Challenge.png)
-The findings indicated the following:
+The resluts of the analysis demonstrated the following:
 - Urban cities had the highest percentage of Pyber rides at 68.4%.
 - The percentage of total rides for suburban cities at 26.3%, was less than half that of the Urban cities.
 - The rural cities had the lowest percentage of total rides at just 5.3%.